Top-Ranked LABS Abstracts 2017

 The categories of art and science serve many purposes.
-They indicate the kind of attention people, objects, and ideas want to elicit from readers, viewers, and thinkers.
-They serve to demarcate resources, to delineate interests, and to separate social groups.
-This dissertation contains three core case studies: the story of the Blaschka’s 19th century glass scientific models, the story of the 1990s tactical media movement, and the story of bioarts as practiced in a wet biological lab in Australia.
+They indicate the kind of attention people, objects and ideas want to elicit from readers, viewers and thinkers.
+They serve to demarcate resources, to delineate interests and to separate social groups.
+This dissertation contains three core case studies: the story of the Blaschka’s nineteenth-century glass scientific models, the story of the 1990s tactical media movement, and the story of bioart as practiced in a biological wet lab in Australia.

-By unpacking the ways actors have used these categories, I complicate the division between the realms of art and science, examine their relative power in differnt contexts, and show that science studies tools can be applied to artistic practice with fruitful results that offer new ways of thinking about people and objects that have often fallen outside the scope of science studies research.
-My analysis details the forms of knowledge produced by art and science in these contexts.
+By unpacking the ways actors have used these categories, the author complicates the division between the realms of art and science, examines their relative power in different contexts, and shows that science studies tools can be applied to artistic practice with fruitful results that offer new ways of thinking about people and objects that have often fallen outside the scope of science studies research.
+The author’s analysis details the forms of knowledge produced by art and science in these contexts.